King Snipe

-"King Snipe" is a song by American rappers Gucci Mane and Kodak Black, released on January 13, 2023 with an accompanying music video.
-It was produced by YC, Skywalker OG and DrumGod.
+"King Snipe" is a song by American rappers Gucci Mane and Kodak Black.
+It was released on January 13, 2023 with an accompanying music video as the lead single from the former's sixteenth studio album Breath of Fresh Air.
+It was written alongside producers Richie Souf and Fourteen.

 Background

 Gucci Mane teased the collaboration on social media with footage of Kodak Black dancing to the song during a studio session.

 Composition

-The song features the "distinct trappy sound" of Kodak Black, who starts the song with a triumphant verse.
-Gucci Mane's performance has been regarded as reminiscent of the style in his early mixtapes.
+The song features the "distinct trappy sound" of Kodak Black, who performs the first and third verses with a triumphant sound.
+Gucci Mane's performs the second verse and his performance has been regarded as reminiscent of the style in his early mixtapes.

 Music video

 The music video finds the rappers partying at night in a club, where they perform in front of a "purple-lit" crowd of fans.
 They also hang out in the parking lot in front of "flashy" cars and spend time in a recording studio.